divakar1983b/MelanomaDetection/README.md

 ## Objective
 - To build a CNN based model which can accurately detect melanoma
 - Model shall be used by dermatologists to alert them about the presence of melanoma and reduce the manual effort needed in diagnosis.
--
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Data_Exploration
--  Variables
 -  The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).

-## The data set contains the following diseases:
+### The data set contains the following diseases:
 * Actinic keratosis
 * Basal cell carcinoma
 * Dermatofibroma